 How to Plan a Bunco Tournament

-A Bunco tournament is fun and a great way for people to get to know each other.
+A Bunco tournament is fun, and a great way for people to get to know each other.
 They are popular with church and civic organizations, schools and neighborhood groups.
 As you plan your tournament, there are several things to consider.

-Are you planning this as a social event or will it benefit a worthy cause?
+Are you planning this as a social event, or will it benefit a worthy cause?
 You should have a clear-cut purpose before you begin planning, as your intent will drive all other aspects, including advertising, admission, and prizes.

-Depending on the purpose, this may be a notice in the church bulletin, a blurb on a web site, a newspaper ad or fliers distributed throughout the neighborhood.
+Depending on the purpose, this may be a notice in the church bulletin, a blurb on a website, a newspaper ad or fliers distributed throughout the neighborhood.
 Try to reach the greatest number of people at the lowest cost in money and time.

 You will need space for tables.
 Take the total number of people you expect and divide it by four.
 That is the number of tables you will need, each with four chairs.
-The venue will have to be able to accommodate at least this number of tables.
+The venue will need to accommodate at least this number of tables.
 It is a good idea to have some extra tables ready in case additional players show up.
 It is better to err on the side of having too many than too few.
 Take the rent and operating costs of the venue (if any) into account when you plan the number of players and the entry fee you will charge.

-Events cost money and Bunco prizes are generally monetary.
+Events cost money, and Bunco prizes are generally monetary.
 So, unless you want to foot the bill entirely, you should charge a reasonable entry fee.
 This should be based on the number of players you expect and the costs of putting the event together.

-In theory, the prizes could be anything and you should make them appropriate to the amount you are charging for admission.
+In theory, the prizes could be anything, and you should make them appropriate to the amount you are charging for admission.
 In fact, it is a good idea to figure out how players can win silly prizes while they play.
-By way of example, according to the World Bunco Association, the prizes for a typical twelve player Bunco party with a $5.00 admission price are as follows:
+By way of example, according to the World Bunco Association, the prizes for a typical twelve player Bunco party with a $5 admission price are as follows:

-- $20 Prize = The Most Bunco's
+- $20 Prize = The Most Buncos

 - $15 Prize = The Most Wins